 Exploring is based on a unique and dynamic relationship between youth and the organizations in their communities.
 Businesses and community organizations initiate a career-specific Exploring post or club by matching their people and organizational resources to the career interests of youth in the community.
 The result is a program of interactive activities that helps youth pursue their special interests, grow, and develop.

 We work with thousands of local, regional, and national businesses and organizations to deliver the Exploring programs representing hundreds of different career fields.

 POST OR CLUB?

 If your business or organization is considering the impact you can have on young people in your community through the Exploring program, the first thing you should discuss with the head of the organization is which age group(s) you'd like to work with.
-Explorer CLUBS serve middle schoolers in 6th - 8th grades.
-Explorer POSTS serve 14 - 20 year olds.
-Both programs are coed.
+Exploring clubs serve middle schoolers in 6th - 8th grades.
+Exploring posts serve 14 - 20 year olds.
+Both programs are co-ed.

 5 PROGRAM EMPHASES